The Hitachi Monkey pod tree; ‘Samenae saman’ tree- wide spread 200ft; found in

 Transpiration along with evaporation of moisture on lands produces 2/3s of the atmospheric moisture that falls as precipitation on land surface.
-Plants lose most of the water by transpiration process that too through stomata.
+Plants lose most of its absorbed water by transpiration process that too through stomata.
 However the total amount of water lost, including all kinds of processes, from a single plant, varies from species to species, which inturn depends upon the structural features of the plant organs involved in transpiration and environmental factors.
 Larger the tree larger is the amount of water lost by means of Transpiration.
-Xerophytic plants with their reduced leaf surfaces, thick cuticle, multiple epidermal layers, shrunken stomata, have structurally adopted so as to prevent loss of water.
+Xerophytic plants with their reduced leaf surfaces, thick cuticle, multiple epidermal layers, shrunken stomata, have structurally adopted so as to prevent loss of water to the minimum.
 But the majority of plants which belong to mesophytic community are so designed, they loose maximum amount of water, in fact they are the plants which deplete most of the soil water.